500gm pork mince

-Dumplings can be cooked in a steam oven, bamboo baskets or in a on-bench steamer.
+Dumplings can be cooked in a steam oven, bamboo baskets or in an on-bench steamer.

-Being very careful, as these will spit hot oil when placed in pan.
+Be very careful - as these will spit hot oil when placed in pan.
 Place dumplings bottom down and fry to form a gold crust on bottom only.

 1 litre of good quality chicken broth.